 Registration in this course allows enrolled registration status for students studying abroad.
 Courses completed abroad may remain in this category as elective credit and be applied to a Bachelor's degree up to a total of 6 credits.
 Note: Students must complete the Study Abroad Application Packet prior to registration into this course.
-Pre: Consent of faculty advisor

-Statistical Analysis II (3)
+SSCI 410 Statistical Analysis II (3)